5 Advanced Ordnance Depot (5 AOD) was a short-lived Australian and New Zealand Ordnance Depot located in Singapore from 9 March 1970 to August 1971.

 - 58 Locally Employed Civilians (LECs)

-Although 5 AOD was established in March 1970, the New Zealand contribution would not start to be in place until June/ July/August 1970 with the arrival of the advance party, including;
+Although 5 AOD was established in March 1970, the New Zealand contribution did not start to be in place until June/July/August 1970 with the arrival of the advance party, including;

 - Captain Ian Ross